wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-client-side-encryption-java.md

 2. The client library downloads the encrypted data along with any encryption material that is stored on the service.

 3. The wrapped content encryption key (CEK) is then unwrapped (decrypted) using the key encryption key (KEK).
 Here again, the client library does not have access to KEK.
-It simply invokes the custom or Key Vault provider’s unwrapping algorithm.
+It simply invokes the custom or Key Vault provider's unwrapping algorithm.

 4. The content encryption key (CEK) is then used to decrypt the encrypted user data.